-HAVANA (AP) — "Fast and Furious."
-U.S. cruise ships.
-A star-studded private celebration of Chanel.
-The triple tsunami of global capitalism that pounded socialist Cuba this month has spawned a fierce debate about the downside of detente with the United States.
+"Fast and Furious," U.S. cruise ships, and a star-studded private celebration of Chanel.
+The triple tsunami of global capitalism that pounded socialist Cuba this spring spawned a fierce debate about the downside of detente with the United States.
 Artists, writers and intellectuals who believe deeply in Cuba's opening to the world are questioning their government's management of an onslaught of big-money pop culture.

-On an island that prides itself on egalitarianism, sovereignty and its long record of outsize accomplishments in the arts, many are openly critiquing opaque deals with multinational corporations seeking picturesque backdrops for car chases and summer frocks.
+On an island that prides itself on egalitarianism, sovereignty and its long record of outsize accomplishments in the arts, many have openly critiqued opaque deals with multinational corporations seeking picturesque backdrops for car chases and summer frocks.

-Cubans began complaining soon after the eighth installment of the hugely profitable action movie franchise "Fast and Furious" began filming in Havana.
+Cubans began complaining soon after the eighth installment of the hugely profitable action movie franchise "Fast and Furious" began filming in Havana in April.
 On street corners and in living rooms, working men and women questioned how they would benefit from a production that was causing seemingly endless traffic jams — a new phenomenon in a city where relatively few people own cars.

-Then came the arrival of the Adonia, the first U.S. cruise ship in Cuba in nearly 40 years.
+Then came the arrival of the Adonia in May, the first U.S. cruise ship in Cuba in nearly 40 years.
 Around the world, television viewers watched prosperous-looking Americans greeted by trays of rum drinks and Afro-Cuban dancers in skimpy Cuban flag-patterned bathing suits.
 For many Cubans, it was a spectacle uniting the worst exotic stereotypes about their country with disrespect for a symbol of independence.

-Within 24 hours, the world's rich and famous were lounging on park benches on the majestic, colonial Prado boulevard as slender models showed off outfits by the French luxury label Chanel that seemed inspired by pre-revolutionary Cuba.
+Within 24 hours, the world's rich and famous were lounging on park benches on the majestic, colonial Prado boulevard as slender models showed off outfits from Chanel's 2017 Resort collection that seemed inspired by pre-revolutionary Cuba.
 The mostly foreign audience arrived in specially hired classic American cars.
 Havana residents had to watch from behind police lines more than a block away.

-A year and a half after the U.S. and Cuba declared detente, and a month after President Barack Obama visited Havana, it seemed as if the world of global commerce and entertainment had finally landed on Cuba with full force.
+The Chanel show came a year and a half after the U.S. and Cuba declared detente, and a month after President Barack Obama visited Havana.
+It seemed as if the world of global commerce and entertainment had finally landed on Cuba with full force.

 Many Cubans were exuberant.
 Avid consumers of U.S. culture in pirated TV and films, they welcomed the sight of movie stars walking the streets of a country that often feels cut off from the outside world.
 Many said they were hopeful that the millions spent on the productions would improve life for those who haven't yet benefited from the post-detente surge in tourism.